 It’s important to know that you might still feel healthy when you have high blood pressure.
 But it’s causing damage to your blood vessels that you can’t see and you need to get treated.

-Your doctor or nurse must measure your blood pressure at least once a year.
+Your doctor or nurse will measure your blood pressure.
 They’ll agree a personal target for you.
 Make a note of the numbers and get to know what they mean.

 You should know how to bring the levels down if you need to.
 You can do this by being active, watching your weight, eating a healthy diet and with medication.
 Get all the facts on how to prevent high blood pressure and how to manage it.